Ways We Help Teachers

 If you would like to schedule a presentation for your class, please contact the director with the following information:

-We offer small-group workshops on writing topics for students and teachers.
+We have previously offered small-group workshops on writing topics for students and teachers.
 Past workshop topics for faculty and teaching assistants include:

 - APA citation

 Check out our prior workshops!

 If you would like help developing a writing-intensive course per the University guidelines, please contact Dr. Jim Purdy, the Director.
 See the University Writing Intensive Course Requirement page for more information.

 The Writing Center has a number of handouts available that faculty can request to distribute to students in their classes or programs.
 Handouts address a variety of global and local writing issues, including paraphrasing and summarizing, citing sources using MLA and APA styles, structuring paragraphs, and using commas and dashes.

 For feedback and suggestions about writing assignments and writing pedagogy and answers to your questions about teaching writing, you can meet with the director.

 Encourage your students to schedule an individual consulting session at the Writing Center and read about how you can help them make the most of their sessions.